kevinlewis13/mark-my-word/README.md

 ### User

-Reads a summary of the current users account
+Reads a summary of the current users account, returns user information, all events that the user has made predictions for, the event data and

 `GET /user [AUTH_REQUIRED]`